barcodex/temple/Readme.md

 Yeah, that may sound a lot like a DYI-kit and it actually what Temple is.
 It just makes a first bold step to decouple presentation layer of your from the backend code.

 Any backend can use Temple right away if its controllers are fat enough to provide all the necessary data.
 You can even use the same templates with backends written in different languages.
-The concept was proofed with C# and Perl
+The concept was proofed successfully with C# and Perl ports.

 ## Modifiers